Elizabeth S. Klings, M.D.

 Residency: Boston City Hospital

 Master’s/PhD programs: Masters of Science in Epidemiology

 - Understanding the epidemiology of pulmonary complications of sickle cell disease

 - Understanding the role of endothelial dysfunction in pulmonary vascular complications of sickle cell disease

 - Critical Care Medicine

-Dr. Klings is an Assistant Professor in the Department of Medicine.
+Dr. Klings is an Associate Professor in the Department of Medicine.
 She attends in the Medical Intensive Care Unit and on the Pulmonary Consultation Service at Boston Medical Center.
 Additionally, she has a clinic in the Pulmonary Hypertension Center at Boston Medical Center where she is involved in the diagnosis, evaluation and treatment of patients with pulmonary hypertension (Pulmonary Hypertension Center).
-She has special interest in the management of patients with chronic dyspnea and is the Medical Director of the Pulmonary Rehabilitation Program.
+She has special interest in the management of patients with chronic dyspnea and is the former Medical Director of the Pulmonary Rehabilitation Program.

 - Pulmonary Hypertension – Clinical

 - Sickle Cell Disease – Clinical and Translational

 Dr. Klings see patients at Boston Medical Center in the Shapiro Building, Suite 9B.
 Phone (617) 638-7480